 Object-Oriented programming is built around objects, data structures that contain both data (properties or attributes) and code (procedures or methods).
 Objects are able to modify themselves (with ‘this’ or ‘self’) and in most OOP languages almost everything is an object that can have both values and executable code.
 Each object is unique, and though it may be a copy of another object it’s variables can be different from any other object’s variables.

-Object-oriented languages come with four principles that define them and make them significantly more efficient to use.
+Object-oriented languages come with four principles; common properties that define them and make them significantly more efficient to use.
 Some people call them the four pillars of object-oriented programming:

 - Abstraction – Abstraction is the idea that if you’re doing one thing too often it should be its own entity.
 If a programmer is rewriting the same function over and over again for different objects, that function could be abstracted to become its own entity, and instanced by any object that requires it.

 - Inheritance – Inheritance is what it sounds like, and is most often defined as a “is a” relationship.
 It lets certain classes be under the umbrella of other classes, and inherit information and functionality from that class, while also being able to expand on that functionality.
 It lets us reuse code that we’ve already typed in other classes.

 - Polymorphism – Polymorphism means to take more than one shape, and in the sense of OOP languages, it refers to the ability to handle objects differently depending on what they are.
 It allows us to define different methods for handling objects based on their derived class.
 For example, if we needed to find the size of something, we might change how we measure it based on what it is. if it is a plank of wood I would measure it in inches, as opposed to a volume of water, which I would measure by weight.
 If we utilize polymorphism, we can create a function that can accept either object and still give us a sane measurement.